Death and funeral of Pope Benedict XVI: Funeral

-Funeral mass
+Funeral Mass

 The booklet for Benedict's funeral Mass was released on 3 January.
-Matteo Bruni, the director of the Holy See Press Office, said the mass had been adapted from the usual papal burial service, omitting portions applicable to the death of a current pope, and adding other parts.
+Matteo Bruni, the director of the Holy See Press Office, said the Mass had been adapted from the usual papal burial service, omitting portions applicable to the death of a current pope, and adding other parts.
 In a departure from previous papal funeral Masses, Eucharistic Prayer III was planned to be used instead of the Roman Canon.

 The funeral ceremony took place in St. Peter's Square on 5 January, and began at around 09:30.
 Pope Francis, Benedict's successor, presided over the service, which was conducted primarily in Latin with prayers and readings also in Italian, Spanish, English, French, Portuguese and Arabic.
 The Sistine Chapel Choir sang at the service, and Giovanni Battista Re, Dean of the College of Cardinals, celebrated the Eucharist at the altar set up in the Square.
 The funeral was attended by an estimated 50,000 people.
+Requests for the rapid canonization of the pontiff – as "santo subito" – were made by the participants.
 In accordance with Benedict's wishes, his funeral was shorter and simpler than a usual papal funeral.